-When one of the most powerful fire gods, Prometheus, took fire from Zeus and gave it to humanity he was chained to a rock for eons.
-Each day he suffered the agony of his liver being pecked out by an eagle, while each night it regenerated only to be pecked out again.
-A bit intense!
+‘Fire’ is a metaphor for ingenuity, creative focus and action.
+When Prometheus, a powerful god, took fire from Zeus and gave it to humans before they were ready, he was chained to a rock for eons as punishment.
+Each day he suffered the agony of his liver being pecked out by an eagle, while each night it regenerated only to be pecked out again the next day.

-But we can feel and understand this all we like, yet we are still in the Underworld, not in the outer world sharing the gift of our personalised inner fire.
-How do we get out?
-Just as Chiron helped free Prometheus, now Hercules helps free Chiron, when he himself deeply connects with the suffering of Chiron, his old teacher, whose newfound healing wisdom cannot be shared while he is in the Underworld.
-You might know Hercules as the victorious hero of the 12 Labours.
-Some say each labour is representative of a sign of the zodiac, showing Hercules must gain the wisdom of all experiences.
-At the point in this myth that we meet Hercules, he displays this wisdom, but earlier in the myth he wasn’t so wise.
+You might know Hercules as the victorious hero of the 12 labours.
+Some say each labour is representative of a sign of the zodiac, showing Hercules must gain the wisdom of all energies and experiences to truly be a hero.
+At the point in this myth when we meet Hercules, he displays this wisdom, but earlier in the myth he wasn’t so wise.

 Hercules is connected with the Mars energy, which is about asserting and protecting personal desire.
-When our Mars/Hercules energy is healthy we are brave warriors who respond with care to situations by identifying correct actions, yet when our Hercules energy is not yet matured or out of balance we get blindsided by misdirected fire (naivety, reactivity, anger etc).
+When our Mars/Hercules energy is healthy we are brave warriors who respond with care to situations by identifying correct actions, yet when our Mars energy is not yet mature or out of balance we get blindsided by misdirected fire (naivety, reactivity, anger etc).

-Earlier, when less mature, Hercules seriously wounded his teacher Chiron with a poison arrow, leading to Chiron’s most painful suffering that he couldn’t cure.
-But now in the myth, Hercules feels gutted over Chiron’s pain and courageously goes down on his knees to Zeus/Jupiter and begs for Chiron to be raised from the dead.
-This is like the President of Earth going down on his knees to the President of the Galaxy.
+Earlier, when less mature, Hercules seriously wounded Chiron with a toxic poison arrow.
+But now in the myth, Hercules feels gutted over Chiron’s pain and courageously goes down on his knees to Zeus and begs for Chiron to be raised from the dead.

 The Heart of the Matter